 Scan/US, Inc. uses a number of government data series released at the US, State and County level to guide the demographic estimates and projections for all US counties.
 The Census Bureau publishes the Current Population Survey (CPS) annually; the most current data point in the CPS is 12 to 18 months prior to the publication date of the CPS.
 These series include basic counts: population, housing units and group quarters population, as well as detailed cross-tabulations of population by age, sex, race and Hispanic origin.
-The Bureau of Labor Statistics (BLS) provides the annual county-level Labor Force Status series as well as current quarterly unemployment reports.
+The Census Bureau's National Population Projection Series, currently 2012-2060, provides the detail national annual projection of population by age, sex and race framework on which the lower level geography estimates are hung.
+The Bureau of Labor Statistics (BLS) provides the annual county level Labor Force Status series as well as current quarterly unemployment reports.
 The Bureau of Economic Analysis produces a county series on personal income.

-In addition to these important traditional control series, the Census Bureau implemented the American Community Survey (ACS) program in 2005.
+In addition to these important traditional control series, the Census Bureau has now fully implemented the American Community Survey (ACS) Program.
 The ACS program has replaced the Census Long Form, which was distributed to a 7% sample of US households as a part of every census until the 2010 Census.
-The ACS three-year pooled survey now provides a reliable detailed socioeconomic profile for counties with populations of 20,000 or more.
-The 2009 ACS 5 year pooled survey, to be published in late 2010, will cover all states, counties, county subdivisions, places and Census Tracts regardless of population size.
-Early in 2011, the 2005-2009 ACS Summary Files down to the block group will be released.
+The ACS five-year pooled survey now provides a reliable detailed socioeconomic profile for states, counties, county subdivisions, places, census tracts and block groups.
+The 2012 ACS 5 year pooled survey, published in late 2013, paired with the 2010 100% Census data for the same Census geography forms a baseline on which our annual demographic estimates and projections will be based.